Atlas975/Notes/OperatingSystems/FileSystems/File_systems.md

 - This is a frequently used data structure that can be optimized through [[Caching]]

 ![[Pasted image 20221209132417.png|500]]
-> note the inode only makes sense in its filesystem so both the inode and the filesystem need to be remembered when accessing the cache
+- The inode only makes sense in its filesystem so both the inode and the filesystem need to be remembered when accessing the cache

 ## Buffering and block caches
 - Blocks de-couple the reads a process is doing from the physical movement of the disk head